gideonclottey/Weather-Dashboard/README.md

 Clone or download this project as a zip file & extract to your websites root directory.

-Simply open the `index.html` file in your browser to use the scheduler.
+Simply open the `index.html` file in your browser to use the application.

 ### Usage